evanapplegate/Sixteen-Square-Inches-of-Map--a-Cartography-Course-by-Evan-Applegate/map_course.md

 ## Other software
 - Eduard: OSX only, great for making imitations of hand-drawn hillshades.
 You feed it your own elevation data or use the built-in downloader: https://eduard.earth/
 - MAPublisher: an Illustrator plug-in that lets you directly import, manipulate and catalog geospatial data.
-If you make a lot of maps it is very useful (I use it all day) but I wouldn't pitch it for novices, it costs $3k: https://www.avenza.com/mapublisher/
+If you make a lot of maps it is very useful (I use it all day) but I wouldn't pitch it for novices, it costs $3k, if you actually like making a lot of maps in Illustrator, buy it immediately: https://www.avenza.com/mapublisher/

 ## Command line software
 If you're a pointy-clicky kind of computer user, this will seem unfamiliar but you'll come to appreciate the speed advantage over clicking.
 Also you'll mostly be using only three commands: ```cd``` to change folders, ```cd ..``` to move a level up in your file tree, and ```dir``` or ```ls``` to list all files in the current folder.